HaxeFlixel/flixel-ui/README.md

 A regular text field.

 Attributes:
+* text - the actual text in the textfield
 * x/y, use_def, group
 * font - string, something like "vera" or "verdana"
 * size - integer, size of font